WoodlandsComputerScience/woodlandscomputerscience.github.io/src/pages/posts/2025-10-25-game-jam-results.md

 ![Escape the Evil School Simulator](../../assets/gj-etess.png)

 <div class=" mb-4 -mt-8 w-full flex flex-row justify-center">
-  <a class="btn font-mono" href="https://flanman20.itch.io/ace-noir">Try on Itch.io!</a>
+  <a class="btn font-mono" href="https://xplayer150.itch.io/etess">Try on Itch.io!</a>
 </div>

-Everything comes in pairs, since there are 2 dimensions-peaceful and horror.
-Players have to survive the teachers and final boss to get to the end.
+Escape the Evil School Simulator is an Andrew Dai awards appraised game created by the ETESS team for the Woodlands 2025 game jam.
+It has been a long journey, and we're really proud of it.

 ---